waddlesmcsqueezy/PGMA-Image-Compression/README.md

 # PGMA-Image-Compression

-This project was to test the effects of quad tree traversal compression on PGMA images which contain a space separated value list of gray levels, therefore they are easy to directly manipulate via C.
+This project was to test the effects of quad tree traversal compression on PGMA images which contain a space separated value list of gray levels, therefore they are easy to directly manipulate via C. The program will create quad trees recursively and compare the variance of the current quad it is working on, and if it is higher than the allowed variance, the entire quad will be changed to the mean of the entire quad.

                         Image	Size before LZ compression	              Size after LZ compression Original Baboon.pgma	            1230kb	                                      287kb